Dr. Bhavani Thuraisingham

 Since October 2004, together with my students and colleagues at UTD, I have made significant contributions in the areas of policy-based information sharing as well as data mining for malware detection, secure cloud computing, analyzing and securing social networks, adversarial machine learning, and big data security and privacy.
 This work has appeared in premier journals and conferences including IEEE Transactions on Dependable and Secure Computing, IEEE Transactions on Knowledge and Data Engineering, IEEE Transactions on Services Computing, IEEE Transactions on Systems, Man and Cybernetics, IEEE Transactions on Reliability, ACM Transactions on Information and Systems Security, ACM Transactions on Management Information Systems, the VLDB Journal, the Journal of Web Semantics, ACM KDD, ACM CODASPY, ACM SACMAT, ACSAC, IEEE ICDE, IEEE ICDM, IEEE Cloud, and IEEE Big Data.
 The Air Force Office of Scientific Research has also done a press release of my work on secure cloud computing.
-I have graduated 17 PhD students (including 8 women, 1 African American, 1 Lattino American and 1 from the LGBTQ community) and several MS students and have three PhD students in the pipeline (including 1 woman and one Hispanic American).
+I have graduated 18 PhD students (including 9 women, 1 African American, 1 Lattino American and 1 from the LGBTQ community) and several MS students and have four PhD students in the pipeline (including 3 women).
 I teach (have taught) courses in Data and Applications Security, Digital Forensics, Trustworthy Web Services and Semantic Web, Biometrics, Secure Cloud Computing, Analyzing and Securing Social Media, and Cyber Security Essentials.
-I am also the faculty mentor for the INSuRE program at UTD (collaborative multiuniversity experimental research program) since January 2015 (for 13 straight semesters).
+I have also been the faculty mentor/instructor for the INSuRE program at UTD (collaborative multiuniversity experimental research program) since January 2015 (for 13 straight semesters).
 My research at Kings College, London focuses on developing a framework for securely sharing information in the IoT environment.

 I have held team leadership and management positions for the past 28 years at MITRE, NSF and UTD managing budgets of over $100 million dollars in total.
-These include leading multiple team research efforts in cyber security and data analytics at MITRE between 1989 and 2001, managing and leadiing a Department in Data and Information Management between 1995 and 1999 where I grew the department from 8 to 28 staff which included obtaining work for the staff through government contracts, co-directing the database specialty group (1993-1995), heading the corporate research initiative in data managment and evolvable systems (1994-1997), working as chief technologist between 1999 and 2001, managing programs at NSF between 2001 and 2004 and directing UTD's Cyber Security Research and Education Institute (CSI) since 2004.
+These include leading multiple team research efforts in cyber security and data analytics at MITRE between 1989 and 2001, managing and leadiing a Department in Data and Information Management between 1995 and 1999 where I grew the department from 8 to 28 staff which included obtaining work for the staff through government contracts, co-directing the database specialty group (1993-1995), heading the corporate research initiative in data managment and evolvable systems (1994-1997), working as chief technologist between 1999 and 2001, managing programs at NSF between 2001 and 2004 and directing UTD's Cyber Security Research and Education Institute (CSI) since October 2004.

-Over the years CSI has grown from 1 member (myself) in October 2004 to around 10 in the Erik Jonsson School of Engineering and Computer Science as well as several more in the School of Management and and in the Schoool of Economics, Policy and Political Sciences.
-The team has generated around $50M in research and $15M in education funding including 100% success rate with NSF CAREER, multiple AFOSR YIPs,multiple IBM Faculty Awards, and DoD MURI, DURIP as well as multiple Large, Medium and Small NSF SatC, mutliple AFOSR, ARO, ONR, DARPA, and IARPA contracts, mutliple NSF MRI, multiple NSF IUCRCs, the prestigious NSF/VMware partnership award, NSF/Amazon Partnership Award, NSF SBIR, Team member of the most recent NSA Lablet Science of Security award, and many more.
+Over the years CSI has grown from 1 member (myself) in October 2004 to around 12 in the Erik Jonsson School of Engineering and Computer Science as well as several more in the School of Management and and in the Schoool of Economics, Policy and Political Sciences.
+The team has generated around $60M in research and $15M in education funding including 100% success rate with NSF CAREER, multiple AFOSR YIPs, multiple IBM Faculty Awards, and DoD MURI, DURIP as well as multiple Large, Medium and Small NSF SatC, mutliple AFOSR, ARO, ONR, DARPA, and IARPA contracts, mutliple NSF MRI, multiple NSF IUCRCs, the prestigious NSF/VMware partnership award, NSF/Amazon Partnership Award, NSF SBIR, Team member of the recent NSA Lablet Science of Security award, and many more.
 Our sponsors include NSF, USAF, Army, Navy, NSA, DARPA, IARPA, NIH, NASA, NIST, NGA, DHS, and DOE/Sandia as well as corporations such as MITRE, Raytheon, Lockheed, L3 Communications, Nokia, Cisco, Amazon and others.
 The team has also established research collaboratioins with AFRL, ARL, MITRE as well as commercial corporations such as Raytheon, IBM, VMware, Cisco, Nokia, TI, and Intel.
 The team has also published papers in every top tier conferences and journals in cyber security and data science, and has obtained multiple patents in these fields.
 The team has also received fellowships and awards including multiple IEEE Fellows, multiple ACM Distinguished Scientists, as well as ACM, NAI, AAAS and IACR Fellows and many more IEEE (Computer Society, Technical Commitees) and ACM (SIGSAC) awards.
 We have established national and international collaborations (e.g., AFOSR/EOARD effort on Assured Information Sharing) and also organized an NSF workshop in Big Data Security and Privacy in September 2014 and presented the results at the NITRD invitational workshop on Privacy in February 2015 (as part of the Natioinal Privacy Research Strategy).
 I also believe in a strong education program and we have established a CS-based Masters track and certificate programs in cyber security, a new policy-based interdisciplinary MS degree in cyber security in 2020, and received multiple NSF SFS grants, NSA/DHS certifications in Cyber Security Education, Research as well as became the first university in Texas to receive the Cyber Operations certification in 2015.
 We also established both the annual TexSAW (Texas Security Awareness Week) in 2011 that organizes hands-on workshops to students across Texas universities and NSA's GenCyber in 2016 that provides summer camps for K-12 students in cyber security.
 We have also prepared curricuum for the NSA in Data Science as well as integrating Data Science with Cyber Security.
 More details of CSI can be found here.

 I received my B.Sc (First Class and First in Order ot Merit of around 200 students) in Mathematics and Physics from the University of Ceylon (now Sri-Lanka), my M.Sc in Mathematical Logic and Foundations of Computer Science at the University of Bristol, England (under the supervision of Dr. John Cleave and Prof. John Shepherdson), and my PhD at the University of Wales, UK in Theory of Computation (under the supervision of Dr. Roger Hindley and Dr. John Cleave).
 While I was a visiting faculty at the University of Minneosta in the early 1980s teaching courses on Theory of Computation, I also took practical courses in Computer Science and obtained an MS in Computer Science focusing on Systems.
 More recently I received the prestigious earned higher doctorate (D.Eng) from the University of Bristol, England for my published research in Secure Dependable Data Management (1985-2010).
 I strongly believe that learning must be a lifelong activity and received the Certificate in Terrorism Studies from St. Andrews University in Scotland (2010), SANS GCFE (Forensics Examiner) 2013, and CISSP (2010).

 While my mission is to educate women in computing as well as in cyber security and data science, my passion is to ensure that children around the world are safe and have clean water, food, clothes and a roof over their heads by supporting Save the Children, UNICEF, Shriners Hospital for Children and the Dallas Children's Advocacy Center.
 I strongly believe that high quality affordable childcare is a right of every child.
-To fulfill my passion and strengthen my mission, I will be giving the banquet address at ACM CODASPY 2020 on "Can AI be for Good in the Midst of Securty Attacks and Privacy Violatons" with violenace against children as an application area.
+To fulfill my passion and strengthen my mission, I will be giving the banquet address at ACM CODASPY 2020 on "Can AI be for Good in the Midst of Securty Attacks and Privacy Violations" with violence against children as an application area.
 My short bio can be found here.
 My CV can be found here.